 Chaperones: With confirmed reservations, all RBG Guided Field Classes cover funding for 1 adult chaperone for every 7 students.
 For Red Butte Garden and Natural History Museum Experiences, Garden funding covers 1 adult for every 6 students.
 For Red Butte Garden Self-Guided Trips, Garden funding covers 1 adult for every 5 students.
 All Chaperones exceeding their confirmed trip ratio are admitted at the current admission price.

 Students explore the Garden using their five senses.
 This 90-minute lesson will excite our youngest adventurers.

-Students explore plant parts with hands-on activities at discovery stations throughout the Garden.
+For 90 minutes, students explore plant parts with hands-on activities at discovery stations throughout the Garden.
 Activities include: dissecting a lima bean, dissecting a flower, and observing all plant parts in a variety of settings.

-Students learn about the life cycle of plants, including pollination, seed dispersal, and plant development with hands-on activities throughout the Garden.
+For 90 minutes, students learn about the life cycle of plants, including pollination, seed dispersal, and plant development with hands-on activities throughout the Garden.

 Put on your hiking shoes!
 Students learn about the adaptations of native plants and animals, as well as interrelationships that occur in the Natural Area of the Garden.
 This two-mile hike/tour in the foothills of Salt Lake City includes searching for animal signs and learning about habitats and ecosystems.

 Student naturalists will hone in on concepts introduced in third grade, such as ecosystems, habitats, and interrelationships.
 Additionally, students will explore and identify native plants and animals while hiking through Red Butte Garden's Natural Area.